-Check for AWS Inspector Findings and resolve them step by step to ensure that your systems are configured securely.
-Inspector is an AWS service that helps improve the security and compliance of your AWS resources.
-Inspector Findings are potential security issues found during the service evaluation of the selected resources (also known as Amazon Inspector assessment targets).
+Check for Amazon Inspector Findings and resolve them step by step to ensure that your systems are configured securely.
+Amazon Inspector is an AWS service that helps improve the security and compliance of your AWS resources.
+Amazon Inspector Findings are potential security issues found during the service evaluation of the selected resources (also known as Amazon Inspector assessment targets).

 This rule can help you with the following compliance standards:

 This rule can help you work with the AWS Well-Architected Framework

 This rule resolution is part of the Cloud Conformity Security & Compliance tool for AWS